Love of Life (album)

 Love of Life is the eighth studio album by American experimental rock band Swans.
-It was released in 1992 on Young God Records.
+It was released in February 1992 on Young God Records.

 Background

 Like its predecessor, White Light from the Mouth of Infinity, Love of Life was out of print for a long time and had not been reissued until December 2015.
 Six of the eleven songs appear on the Various Failures compilation, and a further four appear on the Forever Burned compilation.
 These two compilations therefore contain all the material on this release, except the Jarboe composition "She Cries (For Spider)", as well as tracks 1 and 9.
+Love of Life is the only Swans album to date to not feature guitarist Norman Westberg in any capacity.